cbquinn/westernRF_WGS/README.md

 # westernRF_WGS
-code used to analyze whole genomes of western red foxes
+code used analyses in "Whole genomes inform genetic augmentation strategy of montane red foxes in North America"